BitcoinDesign/Guide/guide/daily-spending-wallet/contacts.md

 You may choose to require [user verification]({{ '/guide/daily-spending-wallet/security/#preventing-unwanted-access' | relative_url }}) (like PIN entry) when adding or updating contacts.
 This reduces the risk that contact information is tampered with and payments are sent to wrong addresses.

-### Supporting various payment request formats

-Based on your use case, your application may choose to only support certain payment request formats.
-It should still recognize all formats, and provide the user with appropriate feedback.
-You may also choose to add warnings before permitting use of certain formats if there are privacy and security risks the user should be aware of.

-{% include image-gallery.html pages = page.imagesSupportedFormats %}

 ### Contact editing

 The contacts screen should offer various features for editing and organization.